ravenusmc/sex_city/readme.md

 in doing some stuff in Natural Language Processing.
 I found a dataset on Kaggle where someone broke down every line from Sex and the City and turned it into one massive dataset.
 I picture a project that will allow a user to see who had the most positive/negative lines per episode.
+It will also show which characters had the most lines for each season and episode.

 # Getting started
 ### Installing